Slide on the soap! (runs up soapy slope, slides back down)

 - Subverted in the first Superman: The Animated Series crossover with Batman: The Animated Series.
 The Joker throws a bunch of marbles on the floor to make good on his escape from the pair.
 Superman thinks he must be kidding, but it's quickly revealed that these are exploding marbles, and the good guys are forced to make a hasty escape.

 - Joker does it again in Justice League, this time to the Flash.
-First he slips on them, and then they blow up, sending him flying.
+First he slips on the beads, and then they blow up, sending him flying.

 - A subversion in The Simpsons: Homer attempt to injure himself in order to skip work, by slipping on some oil.
 Instead, he only manages to skid through the entire plant unharmed.